cudos/readme/emacs.md

 I have my org-mode file `refile.org` open and I want to refile a `TODO` item.
 I do it with `C-c C-w`.

-I have something that needs to be or I want to look upon somethimes in the future, not now.
+I have something that needs to be done or I want to look upon somethimes in the future, not now.
 I hit `C-c c`.
 Then I can choose between two templates for todos (t) and notes (n).

+I want to drop a bookmark from my list of bookmarks.
+Run `M-x bookmark-delete`.